pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

-If you want to get better accuracy or performance,  try configuring ``quantizer`` in different ways, and each ``quantizer`` will have its own way of configuration, so please consult the documentation for the quantization you are using to learn more about how you can have more control over how to quantize a model.
+If you want to get better accuracy or performance,  try configuring ``quantizer`` in different ways, and each ``quantizer`` will have its own way of configuration, so please consult the documentation for the quantizer you are using to learn more about how you can have more control over how to quantize a model.

 Save and Load Quantized Model